oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/upgrade-verse.md

 ```

 ## Hardfork
-Guide on how to apply each hardfork.
+A guide on how to apply each hardfork.
+As an important note, **before performing any updates, always ensure to communicate with Oasys dev team the hardfork date and time, along with the updated configuration details**.
+The dev team will also apply changes on the replica nodes.

 ### Apply Canyon
 To apply the Canyon hardfork, you need to change 2 files.